The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 How long does a mortgage pre-approval last?

 Mortgage pre-approval, or conditional approval, usually lasts between three and six months with most traditional lenders.
-They don’t like to do pre-approvals for longer than this as people’s financial position can change, as can the property market.
+Many don't like to give pre-approvals for longer periods as peoples' financial positions can change, as can the property market.

-Getting pre-approved for a loan amount can give you a better idea of your borrowing power, speeding up the application process.
+Getting pre-approved for a loan amount can give you a better idea of your borrowing power and speed up the application process down the track.

 How big a mortgage can I get?

-Technically there’s no limit to how much people can borrow for a home loan, but how much you can borrow will depend on:
+Technically, there's no limit to how much people can borrow for a home loan but, of course, how much you can borrow will depend on:

-Different providers will allow you to borrow different amounts, so speak to someone from multiple different lenders to see which one is best for you.
+Different providers will allow you to borrow different amounts, so it's wise to speak to multiple lenders to see which one will be better for you and your circumstances.

 Common home loan requirements

-Applying for a home loan can be a lengthy process, but you can speed it up by knowing what you’ll need:
+Securing a home loan can be a lengthy process, but you can speed it up by knowing in advance what lenders are looking for:

-• A credit history (a good score will improve your chances)
+• A credit history (a good credit score will improve your chances)

 • A stable income (the higher the better)